Working with informality: A hidden path to Zero Hunger

 Across Africa’s cities, informal food systems are the foundation of urban food security.
 In Nairobi’s Mukuru informal settlement, for instance, households buy the vast majority of their food from informal vendors.
 These vendors—often women supporting entire families—do more than sell food.
 They sustain communities.

 These small-scale businesses serve as economic and social lifelines.
-Informal vendors and eatery operators offer food on credit—or even for free—in times of hardship.
+Informal vendors and eatery operators offer food on credit, or even for free, in times of hardship.
 They create low-barrier jobs for women and youth.
-They reduce the burden of unpaid care work by offering affordable, ready-made meals.
+They reduce the burden of unpaid care work by offering affordable and ready-made meals.
 And in times of crisis, they adapt more quickly than formal systems can.

 Community-led innovation and social protection in action